-MAP OF IXPs\ IN FRANCE AND NEIGHBORING COUNTRIES
+MAP OF IXPs IN FRANCE AND NEIGHBORING COUNTRIES

-The map reveals that France ranks fifth in the number of Internet exchange points installed in the country, behind Germany, the Netherlands, England and Sweden.
+The map (data of June 2018) reveals that France ranks fifth15 in the number of Internet exchange points installed in the country, behind Germany, the Netherlands, England and Sweden.
 In France, IXPs are largely concentrated in Paris and Marseille.
 France-IX Paris, with a capacity of 2.9 Tbit/s and its ten clients of more than 100 Gbit/s, is positioned as the French market leader.